 - Obtain genuine documents like, passports and driving licences in your name.

 If a fraudster takes over your existing accounts (known as Account Takeover Fraud), they will request a change of address.
 This then enables them to re-register for Internet Banking and order new cards, PINs, cheque books etc, which are delivered to the fraudulent address.
-Once they have all of this information, they can withdraw all the money out of the account either via Cash Withdrawal (convincing a Nationwide cashier that they are the genuine customer), bill payments, CHAPS and SWIFT withdrawals, early bond closures or Visa purchases.
+Once they have all of this information, they can withdraw all the money out of the account either via Cash Withdrawal (convincing a Nationwide cashier that they are the genuine customer), bill payments, CHAPS and SWIFT withdrawals and SEPA Credit Transfers, early bond closures or Visa purchases.